Projects

 Collaborator(s): Laurie Padman, James Colliander

-- Create sea surface height maps through time with verified and well-constrained geophysical corrections along the Antarctic coastline (e.g., tides);
+- Create time-varying sea surface and glacier height maps with verified and well-constrained geophysical corrections along the Antarctic coastline (e.g., tides, mean and dynamic ocean topography);

-- Evaluate SWOT sea surface height uncertainties in the presence of sea ice using coincident ICESat-2 surface height measurements, and SWOT's ability to measure sea ice height;
+- Evaluate SWOT glacier and sea surface height uncertainties in the presence of sea ice using ICESat-2 laser altimetry surface measurements;

-- Assess fluctuations in coastal circulation, ice, and ocean heat processes using a combination of thermal and altimetry data; and
+- Assess weather-band (few days) timescale fluctuations in near-ice-shelf circulation, ice, and ocean heat processes using a thermal and altimetry data fusion framework; and

 - Broaden SWOT collaborative open-science and cloud-computing frameworks.